Understanding Tinnitus

 What should you do if you think you have tinnitus?

 The first step is to visit a hearing healthcare professional for a clinical evaluation.
-Specialized tests are performed to diagnose tinnitus and different options can be discussed to find what is right for you.
+Different options can be discussed to find what is right for you and your tinnitus needs.

 Take our free online tinnitus test